Azad Jammu and Kashmir Public Service Commission

+Lt General(R) Hidayat-Ur-Rehman serving as the Chairman of the commission since January 2024.

 History

 After the establishment of Azad Government of the State of Jammu & Kashmir since December 28, 1950, first Rules of Business has been implemented.
 AJKPSC was launched according of these rules.
 The first Chairman was Mr. Ghulam Muhayyudin (CSP) Chief Advisor to Ministry of Kashmir Affairs.
-In March 1967 Azad Jammu & Kashmir Public Service Commission (AJKPSC office shifted in Muzaffarabad city.
+In March 1967 Azad Jammu & Kashmir Public Service Commission (AJKPSC) office shifted in Muzaffarabad city.